Assault and Battery

 Simple Assault, or Assault and Battery, is a Class 1 Misdemeanor in Virginia.
-A conviction carries a maximum possible sentence of up to 12 months in jail and a fine of up to $2500.00.
+A conviction carries a maximum possible sentence of up to 12 months in jail and a fine of up to $2500.
 It is considered a violent crime that will stay on your criminal record for life.
-If you have been charged with assault and battery in Northern Virginia, the experienced assault and battery defense lawyers at the Sprano Law Firm can help.
+If you have been charged with assault and battery in Fairfax or Northern Virginia, it is important to find the best criminal defense lawyer you can – someone with experience and a proven record of success in the courtroom.
+If you are facing one of these charges, the attorneys at the Sprano Law Firm can help.

 The law of self defense